 - Make physical activity a regular part of your day

-Find activity in your daily routine, such as a 10 minute walk from a subway station, parking lot or bus stop.
-Make sure that the activity is of minimum 10 minutes duration as shorter bursts will not have the same health benefits.
+Find an activity in your daily routines, such as a 10-minute walk from a subway station, parking lot or bus stop.
+Make sure that the activity is of a minimum 10 minutes duration as shorter bursts will not have the same health benefits.
 Even walking your dog for 15 minutes before and after work, lifting light weights, doing yoga, climb stairs, and do leg lifts can help.
-Keep comfortable clothes and a pair of walking shoes in your car for 10 minute physical activities whenever you find time.
+Keep comfortable clothes and a pair of walking shoes in your car for 10-minute physical activities whenever you find the time.

 - Stand up often, but don’t replace standing with sitting

 Work out more standing in your life.
 If you do a desk job, make sure that you stand up at least once every hour.
 A 2016 study found that sitting down for more than 3 hours every day caused more than 430,000 deaths across 54 countries.
 Stand whenever the opportunity arises.
 Volunteer to stay standing when there are a lesser number of chairs than people.
 Consider a standing desk or treadmill desk.